 Access token request for a specific NF Producer/NF Producer service instance

 The NF service consumer shall request an access token from the NRF for a specific NF Producer instance/NF Producer service instance.
-The request shall include the NF Instance Id(s) of the requested NF Producer, the expected NF service name and NF Instance Id of the NF service consumer.
+The request shall include the NF Instance Id(s) of the requested NF Producer, the expected NF service name, optionally "additional scope" information (allowed resources and allowed actions (HTTP methods) on the resources and NF Instance Id of the NF service consumer.

 The NRF may optionally authorize the NF service consumer to use the requested NF Producer instance/NF Producer service instance, and then proceeds to generate an access token with the appropriate claims included.

-The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service consumer (subject), NF Instance Id or several NF Instance Id(s) of the requested NF Service Producer (audience), expected service name(s) (scope) and expiration time (expiration).
+The claims in the token shall include the NF Instance Id of NRF (issuer), NF Instance Id of the NF Service consumer (subject), NF Instance Id or several NF Instance Id(s) of the requested NF Service Producer (audience), expected service name(s) (scope) , optionally "additional scope" information (allowed resources and allowed actions (HTTP methods) on the resources, and expiration time (expiration).
 The token shall be included in the Nnrf_AccessToken_Get response sent to the NF service consumer.

 Service access request based on token verification

-The following figure and procedure describes how authorization is performed during Service request of the NF service consumer.
+The following figure and procedure describe how authorization is performed during Service request of the NF service consumer.
+Prior to the request, the NF service consumer may perform Nnrf_NFDiscovery_Request operation with the requested additional scopes to select a suitable NF service producer (resource server) which is able to authorize the Service Access request.

 Figure 13.4.1.1-2: NF service consumer requesting service access with an access token